Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Related Work

 \paragraph{Elastic MPI} Medeiros et~al.~\cite{medeiros2024kub} added horizontal elasticity to MPI on Kubernetes via checkpoint-restart but explicitly deferred vertical CPU scaling as future work.
 Their follow-on work, ARC-V~\cite{medeiros2025arcv}, is the only prior application of In-Place Pod Vertical Scaling to HPC, but it addresses memory provisioning exclusively; CPU vertical scaling and CFD workloads are outside its scope.

 \paragraph{CFD resource management} Houzeaux et~al.~\cite{houzeaux2022dynamic} proposed runtime elastic allocation for the Alya CFD solver on SLURM, adjusting resources by adding or removing entire MPI ranks.
 This requires checkpoint-restart and operates at whole-core granularity, not fractional CPU.
 Priedhorsky and Randles~\cite{priedhorsky2017charliecloud} observed that HPC container runtimes (Charliecloud, Apptainer/Singularity) deliberately avoid cgroup-based CPU isolation because it harms MPI performance, confirming from the opposite direction the CFS--MPI incompatibility that motivates our requests-only approach.
+Younge et~al.~\cite{younge2017containers} and Rudyy et~al.~\cite{rudyy2019containers} independently confirmed that container overhead is negligible for well-configured HPC workloads, supporting our choice of containerized deployment.

 \paragraph{Memory-bandwidth contention} Mars et~al.~\cite{mars2011bubbleup} introduced the Bubble-Up methodology for predicting co-location interference, finding that memory bandwidth, not CPU, is the dominant source of degradation for memory-intensive workloads.
 Zhang et~al.~\cite{zhang2013cpi2} deployed CPI-based contention detection at Google scale, confirming that memory-bandwidth interference is a production concern.
 Hager et~al.~\cite{hager2016exploring} showed via the ECM (Execution-Cache-Memory) model that stencil-based PDE solvers, including finite-volume CFD, are fundamentally memory-bandwidth-bound.
 Lo et~al.~\cite{lo2015heracles} demonstrated that hardware-level isolation via Intel Cache Allocation Technology (CAT) enables safe co-location at 90\% utilization.
+Delimitrou and Kozyrakis~\cite{delimitrou2014quasar} showed that collaborative filtering of workload interference signatures can automate co-location decisions at cluster scale.
 These results suggest that memory-bandwidth saturation may become the practical ceiling for multiplexing as co-location density increases, although this depends on the per-rank duty cycle of the workload.